wttech/gradle-aem-plugin/README.md

 Also file *nodetypes.cnd* is dynamically expanded to generate file containing all node types from all sub packages being merged into assembly package.

-Each JAR file in *hooks* directory will be also merged.
+Each JAR file in separate *hooks* directory will be combined into single directory when creating assembly package.

 #### Task `aemDeploy`